 "How terrible, ma'am."
 The agonizing memories flooded Morgan's memory.
+"How did you know . . ."

-"Yes.
-Quite.
-Antoine has been soldiering on but her loss is taking its toll on him I'm afraid.
+"My friend in Bavaria.
+Your Tadgh must have mentioned it.
+It's good that he did because that has enabled me to convince Albert to mount your rescue.
+You see, Antoine has been soldiering on but his wife's loss is taking its toll on him I'm afraid.
 He is crucial for our success, Morgan.
 Albert relies on him.
 You can see that can't you my dear?"